sebawita/KinveyChat/Tutorial/tutorial-03-entities.md

  * entity - `"country"`
  * entity-type - `"Country"`
- * messages -  `[ "Which country are you travelling to?" ]`
+ * messages -  `[ "Which country are you traveling to?" ]`

 6. Save

-The whole conversation, should look like this:
+The whole conversation should look like this:

 ```json
 "rent-car": {